-It has very nice sharpness and clarity.
-Better than my 24-70mm f2.8L @ 40mm.
-It has a slight vignette when wide open but nothing to worry about.
-I’ve notice it disappears at around f/4.5.
+The Canon 40mm f2.8 pancake lens has very nice sharpness and clarity—better than my 24-70mm f2.8L @ 40mm.
+It has a slight vignette when wide open, but nothing to worry about.
+I’ve noticed it disappears at around f/4.5.
 It’s also sharpest at the center and drops off slightly towards the edges.
 You won’t notice this as much on a cropped sensor.

-Focus isn’t super fast, but not super slow either.
-You also cannot manually focus when set to auto focus.
+Focus isn’t super fast, but it’s also not super slow.
+You cannot manually focus when it’s set to auto-focus.

-Ultimately I’ll be using it as my walk around lens because of its size and weight.
+Ultimately, I’ll use it as my walk-around lens because of its size and weight.

 Canon 40mm Test Shots – Sample Photos

-I thought a great place to test a lens with a 40mm focal length would be the local exotic bird store.
-Parrots are not only very colorful but their feathers have a lot of detail.
+I thought the local exotic bird store would be a great place to test a 40mm focal length lens.
+Parrots are not only very colorful but also have detailed feathers.

-Because this lens is 40mm it also makes a decent landscape on my full frame 5Dmkii.
+Because this lens is 40mm, it also makes a decent landscape for my full-frame 5Dmkii.
 I’ve posted some of those as well.

 I didn’t crop or correct any barrel distortion or vignette.
-What you see has only color corrections, some grain removal and sharpness added.
+You only see color corrections, some grain removal, and sharpness added.
 All the photos were taken on the Canon 5Dmkii.
-Also one other disclaimer.
-I shot most of these handheld using a slow shutter, 1/30.
-I have very steady hands compared to most people but some motion blur does affect sharpness slightly since I am moving and birds rarely hold still.
-I figured it’s better to test the lens in a real life situation that people can relate to rather than showing a bunch of charts and brick walls that normal people will not understand.
+Also, one other disclaimer.
+I shot most of these handhelds using a slow shutter, 1/30.
+I have very steady hands compared to most people, but some motion blurs affect sharpness slightly since I am moving, and birds rarely hold still.
+I figured it’s better to test the lens in a real-life situation that people can relate to rather than show a bunch of charts and brick walls that normal people will not understand.

 Blue Macaw – f/3.5 1/30sec ISO 640